anu-sha/Game-api/README.md

 ##Game Description:
 Tic Tac Toe is a two player game played on a 3X3 grid.
-On each turn, users choose an index.
+On each turn, users choose a position between and including 1 and 9.
+The squares or positions in the first row are numbered 1, 2 3, second row squares are 4,5,6 and so on.
-The game is won when the user chooses indexes such that all line up in a row or a column or diagnolly.
+The game is won when the user chooses indexes such that all line up in a row or a column or diagonally.
-'Moves' are sent to the `make_move` endpoint which will reply with either: 'next player turn', 'you win', or 'game over' (if all the indexes are filled.)
+'Moves' are sent to the `make_move` endpoint which will reply with either: 'next player turn', 'you win', or 'game over' (if all the positions are filled.)
-Many different Tic Tac Toe games can be played by many different Users at any given time.
+Many different Tic Tac Toe games can be played by many different users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.